-My exquisitely fragrant vanilla sugar is ready and waiting to coat these cute little one bite Butterball Cookies!
-I am filling mine with raspberry jam as it seems to be everyone’s favorite.
-Alternately the butterball cookies can be filled with Nutella or even chocolate ganache but however you choose to fill them they will garner many smiles from both kids and adults alike.
+Alternately the butterball cookies can be filled with Nutella or even chocolate ganache.
+However you choose to fill them they will garner many smiles from both kids and adults alike.

-This recipe is not an overly complicated one or with any fancy techniques.
-We are taking just a few simple ingredients, which I am sure you already have on hand and turning them into these irresistible buttery morsels.
+Its not an overly complicated recipe or with any fancy techniques.
+We are taking a few simple ingredients, which you probably already have on hand.
+And, we are turning them into these irresistible buttery morsels.

-So get comfortable, play your favorite holiday music and lets roll some butterballs!
+So get comfortable, play your favourite holiday music and lets roll some butterballs!

 You will need 3 cookie sheets lined with parchment paper.

-I measured out 1/4 teaspoon of cookie dough and rolled them in the palm of my hands, no bigger than the size of a hazelnut in it’s shell.
-Do place them about 2 inches apart as they will spread.
+Measure out 1/4 teaspoon of cookie dough and roll in the palm of your hands, no bigger than the size of a hazelnut in it’s shell.

-Once the cookies are cooled, they are ready to be filled and rolled in the vanilla sugar.
-Place a small dollop of jam on the flat surface of half of the cooled cookies and top with another half to sandwich them together.
+Once the cookies are baked and cooled, place a small dollop of jam on the flat surface of one half of the cooled cookies and top with another half to sandwich them together.
 Roll the cookies in the vanilla sugar.

-They are just beautiful served in an elegant footed glass bowl and a wonderful addition to any holiday cookie platter or for any special occasion for that matter.
-Which ever way you serve them, they will impress your guests!
+They’re simply beautiful served in an elegant footed glass bowl and also make a wonderful addition to any holiday cookie platter.

 - 1 cup vanilla sugar for rolling